Standard Model Theory for the FCC-ee Tera-Z stage

-The above one-to-one correspondence of the parameters of the effective Born at the amplitude level, that is four couplings per one fermion, mass and width of $Z$ -- which will be referred to as EW "pseudo-parameters", EWPPs in short \footnote{The prefix ``{\em pseudo-} underlines the fact that they are different from the SM Lagrangian parameters. }, means in practice that from their values one obtains easily partial widths proportional to $a_f^2+v_f^2$, hadronic peak cross section, and all possible charge and spin asymmetries being simple functions of $v_f/a_f$ (eqs.~(1.37), (1.45) and (1.51-54) in ref.~\cite {ALEPH:2005ab}), either during the data fitting procedure or for obtaining final/fitted EWPOs for each experiment.
+This one-to-one correspondence of the parameters of the effective Born term at the amplitude level, that is, four couplings per fermion, and the mass and width of the Z boson -- which will be referred to as EW `pseudo-parameters' (EWPPs)\footnote{The prefix `pseudo-' emphasizes the fact that these parameters are different from the Standard Model Lagrangian parameters.} -- means, in practice, that from their values one easily obtains partial widths proportional to $a_\mathrm{f}^2+v_\mathrm{f}^2$, hadronic peak cross-sections, and all possible charge and spin asymmetries, being simple functions of $v_\mathrm{f}/a_\mathrm{f}$ (Eqs.~(1.37), (1.45), and (1.51)-(1.54) in Ref.~\cite {ALEPH:2005ab}), either during the data fitting procedure or when obtaining final or fitted EWPOs for each experiment.

-The list of EWPOs in ref.~\cite {ALEPH:2005ab} representing LEP/SLC data consists of $M_Z$, $\Gamma_Z$, $\sigma^{(0)}_{had}$, $R^{(0)}_f $, $A^{(0),f}_{FB}$, $f=e,\mu,\tau,c,b$ see Tables~(2.5), (2.13) (5.10) therein.
-The EWPOs created at stage (C) separately for each LEP and SLD collaboration were then combined into common EWPOs, with experimental error reduced by factor two roughly \footnote{ In principle EWPPs can be re-derived from EWPOs after combining over experiments. }.
-The number of the combined EWPOs was still much larger than the number of independent parameters of the SM Lagrangian.
-For instance there were several values of $\sin\theta^2_{eff}$ derived from various types of asymmetries for different species of final fermions.
+The list of EWPOs in Ref.~\cite {ALEPH:2005ab} representing LEP/SLC data consists of $M_\mathrm{Z}$, $\Gamma_\mathrm{Z}$, $\sigma^{(0)}_\mathrm{had}$, $R^{(0)}_\mathrm{f} $, $A^{(0),\mathrm{f}}_\mathrm{FB}$, $\mathrm{f} = \mathrm{e},\mu,\tau, \mathrm{c} ,\mathrm{b}$ (see Tables~2.5, 2.13, and 5.10 therein).
+The EWPOs created at stage (C) separately for each LEP and SLD collaboration were then combined into common EWPOs, with the experimental error reduced by roughly a factor of two.\footnote{ In principle, EWPPs can be re-derived from EWPOs after combining over experiments. } The number of the combined EWPOs was still much greater than the number of independent parameters of the Standard Model Lagrangian.
+For instance, there were several values of $\sin\theta^2_\mathrm{eff}$, derived from various types of asymmetry for different species of final fermions.

-The peculiarity of the LEP EWPOs is that final state radiation (FSR) effects are included in the partial $Z$ widths \footnote{This is to preserve that partial widths sum up to total $Z$ width.}, see section 3.5.3 in ref.~\cite {ALEPH:2005ab}, including non-factorizable \order{\alpha\alpha_s} FSR corrections of ref.~\cite{Czarnecki:1996ei} That means that these corrections are removed from data when fitting EWPPs and later on reinstalled in the EWPOs related to partial widths.
+The peculiarity of the LEP EWPOs is that final-state radiation (FSR) effects are included in the partial Z widths,\footnote{This is to ensure that partial widths sum up to the total Z width.} see Section 3.5.3 in Ref.~\cite {ALEPH:2005ab}, including the non-factorizable \order{\alpha\alpha_s} FSR corrections of Ref.~\cite{Czarnecki:1996ei}.
+This means that these corrections are removed from the data when fitting EWPPs and later on reinstalled in the EWPOs related to partial widths.